 Similar to Section~\ref{subsec1}, the effects of the parameters are already detailed for a wide variety of pulses in~\cite[Ch.\ 4]{anderson2013digital}.
 Therefore, we present only the effect of the parameter $w$ on the PSD of the SSB-FSK signals.
 Moreover, in this section, we also present the effect of $h$ on the SSB-LOSS.

-Fig.~\ref{fig:PSD_diffw} illustrates the PSD of binary 5SSB-FSK for different pulse width $w=0.3, 0.7, 1.3$ as a function of the frequency, with the modulation index $h=0.78$.
-The choices of the parameters ($L=5$ and $w=1.3$) are based on the first row of Table~\ref{Tab:opt_99} (Config.~A in Fig.~\ref{fig:Pareto optimum M2_999}), used also in Figs~\ref{fig:w_db} and~\ref{fig:h_dmin_w103} to depict the effect of the pulse width $w$ on the $d_{\text{min}}^2$.
-However, in this part, we show the effect of pulse width $w$ on the power spectral density PSD.
-Therefore, we added two more plots for different pulse widths $w=0.3, 0.7$, to clarify the selection of pulse width $w=1.3$ in our optimization solution.
-Based on the closeup figure made around $h=0.78$ in Fig.~\ref{fig:w_db}, we can see that increasing $w$, in this particular region, is not decreasing $d_{\text{B}}^2$ that much (consequently $d_{\text{min}}^2$).
-Nevertheless, from Fig.~\ref{fig:PSD_diffw}, it is clear that increasing $w$ accentuates the power exponential decay of the SSB-FSK modulated signal~\cite{fares2017power}.
-Moreover, increasing the pulse width $w$ condenses the power spectral density, particularly in the frequency interval of width $1/T_{\text{s}}$, which is mostly clear when we compare the plots of pulse width $w=0.3$ and the others.
-Based on these observations, it is clear that increasing the pulse width $w$ will reduce the bandwidth BW occupancy, and improve the adjacent-channel interference.
-However, we cannot increase the pulse width $w$ indefinitely.
-For instance, from Fig.~\ref{fig:w_db}, we can see that increasing the pulse width $w$ reduces the $d_{\text{min}}^2$ specially for low modulation index $h$.
-Accordingly, we can understand the optimization choice; which is a practical tradeoff aiming not only to optimize the $d_{\text{min}}^2$, but also the bandwidth BW occupancy.
+Fig.~\ref{fig:PSD_diffw} illustrates the PSD of binary 5SSB-FSK for different pulse width $w=0.3, 0.7, 1.3$ as a function of the frequency, with $h=0.78$.
+The choices of the parameters ($L=5$ and $w=1.3$) are based on the first row of Table~\ref{Tab:opt_99} (Config.~A in Fig.~\ref{fig:Pareto optimum M2_999}), used also in Figs~\ref{fig:w_db} and~\ref{fig:h_dmin_w103} to depict the effect of the pulse width $w$ on the $d_{\text{min}}^2$.\\ In this part, we show the effect of pulse width $w$ on the power spectral density PSD.
+To clarify the selection of pulse width $w=1.3$ in our optimization solution, we added to Fig.~\ref{fig:PSD_diffw} two more plots for different pulse widths $w=0.3, 0.7$.
+The effect of the pulse width $w$ on the PSD is summarized in these three points: \begin{itemize} \item it is clear that increasing $w$ accentuates the power exponential decay of the SSB-FSK modulated signal~\cite{fares2017power}. \item increasing the pulse width $w$ narrows the power spectral density, particularly in the frequency interval of width $1/T_{\text{s}}$, which is mostly clear when we compare the plots of pulse width $w=0.3$ and the others. \item Based on the closeup figure made around $h=0.78$ in Fig.~\ref{fig:w_db}, we can see that increasing $w$, in this particular region, is not decreasing $d_{\text{B}}^2$ that much (consequently $d_{\text{min}}^2$). \end{itemize} From these observations, it is clear that increasing the pulse width $w$ reduces the bandwidth $BW$ occupancy, improve the adjacent-channel interference, and maintains approximately the same $d_{\text{min}}^2$, based on the modulation index $h$ selected.\\ In general, we cannot increase the pulse width $w$ indefinitely.
+For instance, from Fig.~\ref{fig:w_db}, we can see that increasing the pulse width $w$ reduces the $d_{\text{min}}^2$ especially for low modulation index $h$.
+Accordingly, the choice of parameters is a trade off aiming not only to optimize the $d_{\text{min}}^2$, but also the bandwidth $BW$ occupancy.